AllenOtto/Trial_Run/README.md

-# First commit "Trial_Run".
+# First commit "Basic About Page".

 **Version 1.0**

-Basic About Page
+Basic About Page Frontend Design

 A basic web page to commit as I learn to use Git with GitHub